 The purse seine fishery is highly selective and takes few non-target fish.
 Because purse seine trips often exceed 20 days and there are limited freezer facilities on board the vessels, any non-target fish catch is generally discarded alive.
-There was no observed non-target catch for the 2012-13 and 2013-14 fishing seasons and no non-target fish catch was reported in logbooks.
+There was no observed non-target catch for the 2013-14 and 2014-15 fishing seasons and no non-target fish catch was reported in logbooks.

-Table 2 provides observed non-target catch in the ETBF for 2013.
-Observer data for 2014 are not yet available.
-Tables 3a and 3b provide the non-target scalefish catch recorded in logbooks.
+Table 3a provides observed non-target catch in the ETBF for 2014 and 2015.
+Table 4a provide the non-target scalefish catch recorded in logbooks.
 Again, only non-target fish captured during shots that captured SBT are provided.